 November 11, 2020

-This volume will address major issues and research in corrections and sentencing with the goal of using previous research and findings as a platform for recommendations about future research, evaluation, and policy.
-The last several decades witnessed major policy changes in sentencing and...
+This volume addresses major issues and research in corrections and sentencing with the goal of using previous research and findings as a platform for recommendations about future research, evaluation, and policy.
+The last several decades witnessed major policy changes in sentencing and corrections...

 October 02, 2019